Frequently Asked Questions

 1. Why is this on the ballot?

-A citizen petition signed by 179 residents asked that Blue Hill voters decide whether to allow a licensed cannabis retail store.
-On November 4, the choice is yours.
+A citizen petition signed by 179 Blue Hill residents asked that voters decide whether to allow a licensed adult-use (recreational) cannabis retail store.
+On November 4, that decision is yours.

 2. What does a YES vote mean?

 Local control.
-Blue Hill opts in to allow one licensed store, regulated under strict state law.
-The Town will also set rules on location, hours, and signage.
+Blue Hill “opts in” to allow one licensed store—regulated under Maine’s strict state laws.
+The Town will draft its own ordinance to set rules for location, hours, signage, and enforcement.

 3. What does a NO vote mean?

 Status quo.
-Blue Hill stays opted out.
-Residents continue traveling to neighboring towns to purchase legally, and the Town receives no revenue.
+Blue Hill remains opted out.
+Residents continue traveling to neighboring towns to buy legal cannabis, and the Town receives no local revenue or licensing benefits.

 4. Will this increase youth access?